cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/jira-cloud-migration.md

 ---
-title: "Migrate to Integration Builder"
+title: "Create Jira tickets for Findings"
-linkTitle: "Migrate to Integration Builder"
+linkTitle: "Create Jira tickets for Findings"
 weight: 50
 description: >
   Migrate from the native Jira Cloud integration to the Integration Builder.